 Yet, of course, there isn’t always going to be a demand for that.
 In some instances, the kind of content that is required by businesses, for example, to compete online – such as a large batch of landing pages that require a quick turnaround – will be better suited to alternative solutions.

 This includes copy written in collaboration with AI support – which is pretty much already the norm in digital marketing – and content generated by AI, with writers more involved in rewrites, edits, fact checking and quality control.

 So, the best writers can rest easy.
 Their jobs are safe.
 Mediocre writers, however, well, that’s possibly another story.

 A full and more comprehensive version of ChatGPT is likely, one that significantly improves on some of the flaws that OpenAI has acknowledged, such as its tendency to be wordy – it clearly needs to read this gem on plain English – its propensity to deliver “plausible-sounding but incorrect or nonsensical answers” and its inability to interrogate queries that are too vague to warrant a single response (which it will go ahead and do).

 Beyond that, if rumours are true, GPT-4 is also on its way.
 If you thought ChatGPT feels like something of a game-changer, the fanatics will have you believe that your mind will be blown by the power of the latest iteration in text generative artificial intelligence.

 GPT-4 is likely to be a major paradigm shift.
 OpenAI is currently keeping schtum about it all, so other than speculation – which you can strip back to stupendously better than GPT-3 but not that much bigger – there’s very little to go on other than hype.
 And that’s fine.
 Hype is good for business.

-If you want to know how AI-generated content can help your business, check out our dedicated page here with a form if you want to chat about it some and see a demo.
+If you want to know how AI-generated content can help your business, learn about our generative content service or get in touch for a demo.